nventive/Binding.PayPaylHereSDK.iOS/Readme.md

 Everything payment related will be handle by paypal itself no need to do anything.

-Note : it is possible to initialize a manual entry card payment but creating a PPRetailManuallyEnteredCard and use the
+Note : it is possible to initialize a manual entry card payment by creating a PPRetailManuallyEnteredCard and use the

 ``` sharp
 transactionContext.ContinueWithCard(card);